kubemq-io/kubemq-js/README.md

 const  config: Config = {

 	address:  'localhost:50000', // KubeMQ gRPC endpoint address
 	clientId:  'your-client-id', // Connection clientId
 	authToken:  'your-jwt-auth-token', // Optional JWT authorization token
 	tls:  true, // Indicates if TLS is enabled
 	tlsCertFile:  'path/to/tls-cert.pem', // Path to the TLS certificate file
 	tlsKeyFile:  'path/to/tls-key.pem', // Path to the TLS key file
 	maxReceiveSize:  1024 * 1024 * 100, // Maximum size of the messages to receive (100MB)
 	reconnectInterval:  1000, // Interval in milliseconds between reconnect attempts (1 second)
 	keepAlive:  true, // Indicates if the connection should be kept alive
 	pingIntervalInSeconds:  60, // Interval in seconds between ping messages
 	pingTimeoutInSeconds:  30, // Timeout in seconds for ping messages

-logLevel:  'INFO', // Logging level for the client

 	credentials: {
 	cert:  Buffer.from('your-cert-content'), // Optional client cert credentials for talking to KubeMQ
 	key:  Buffer.from('your-key-content'),
 	caCert:  Buffer.from('your-ca-cert-content') // Optional CA certificate

-}

 }

 ```

 **Ping To KubeMQ server**